In effect: September 1, 2021 (Wednesday)

 All Visa Documents can be found here.
 (Application Forms, Consent for Isolation, Courier Waiver, etc.)

-- You cannot apply for Quarantine Exemption at KVAC Paris.
-KVAC Paris does not have any information regarding vaccinated person and quarantine exemptions.
+- You cannot apply for Quarantine Exemption at the KVAC.
+The KVAC does not have any information regarding vaccinated person and quarantine exemptions.

 - The validity period of documents issued in Korea is 3 months from the issuance date unless a separate validity period is mentioned.